Various Studies Using Describe-It-Yourself Cards

-This study is somewhat different from the others in Mark, since most Describe-It-Yourself cards on the worksheet below contain blank lines.
-Some are already filled in, but the majority are to be completed by those doing the study.
-Suggested possible answers are listed at the bottom of the worksheet, but it is good to try to fill in the blanks by oneself before considering the suggestions.
+This study is somewhat different from the others, since the Describe-It-Yourself cards on the worksheet below contain blank lines.
+Half of them are already filled in, but the rest are to be completed by those doing the study.
+Suggested possible answers are listed at the bottom of the worksheet, but it is good to try to fill in the blanks before considering these suggestions.

 Was the woman ASHAMED as well as SHY?
 It is probably good that we do not know her exact condition, such as the source of the bleeding, since it may have been too personal to mention.
-At any rate, she would have been ceremonially unclean.
-So the Lord dealt with her shame and lack of respect within society by not allowing her to be healed and go away secretly.
+So she is described with care and modesty.
+Regardless of her exact condition, she would have been ceremonially unclean.
+So the Lord dealt with her shame within society by not allowing her go away secretly.
 His clear public declaration of her healing in 5:34 would have restored her socially since she no longer was "unclean."
-Thus she was encouraged as well as healed and set free from her bondage.
+Thus she was truly free to start a new life.